 Ensure speedy loading time

 A slow loading website will cause even the most patient of people to leave a page.
 When creating your page and adding in elements, keep in mind how these additions affect the loading time of your page.
-For some expert advice, read up on how to optimize your website’s loading time.

 Add subscription forms and social media accounts